rabbitmq/rabbitmq-website/site/cluster-formation.md

 backend and provides information about AWS region as well as a set of credentials:

 <pre class="lang-ini">
+# note: this value is slightly different from plugin name
 cluster_formation.peer_discovery_backend = rabbit_peer_discovery_aws

 cluster_formation.aws.region = us-east-1